 “It helped to me to develop an interconnected network of people from around the world, enhance my personal leadership skills global perspectives and learn from successful leaders to become a change-maker,” he said.

-Michael is completing his final semester of study as a New Colombo Plan scholar at the National University of Singapore before starting a graduate position in corporate law at PricewaterhouseCoopers in Sydney.
+Michael, who was recently named Australia's best law student, is currently completing his final semester of study as a New Colombo Plan scholar at the National University of Singapore before starting a graduate position in corporate law at PricewaterhouseCoopers in Sydney.